This post may contain affiliate links. Please read our disclosure policy.

 Source: adapted from Betty Crocker’s Healthy New Choices (affiliate link) Cookbook

-If you liked this sweet potato turkey dinner, you might also like:
+If you loved this cozy turkey and sweet potato skillet, you might also enjoy: